-The Faux Fur or Real Fur debate is a longstanding one, with both sides fighting for decades over their views.
-Pro-Faux Fur organizations view corporate greed, unethical business practices and cruelty against animals as an unnecessary business choice, whereas the Real Fur corporations claim their business model is sustainable and ‘natural’.
+The fashion industry's debate of Faux Fur or Real Fur is a longstanding one, with both sides fighting for decades over their views.
+Pro-Faux Fur organizations view corporate greed, unethical business practices and cruelty against animals as an unnecessary business choice, whereas the International Fur Trade organizations claim their business model is sustainable and ‘natural’.

 At FUREVER, we hope that more consumers choose more ethical and sustainable products like ours and are open to listening to the facts of the fur industry.

 Faux fur has been an alternative to animal fur for years, and over time it has evolved into the perfect substitute for fashion and other uses.
 As a cruelty-free and ethical product to use and wear, faux fur has taken the world by storm by alleviating peoples concern over animal rights and suffering.

 To date, faux fur products have increasingly grown in popularity due to manufacturing advancements, which have improved their textures, leaving most people in awe when they realize your fur is faux.
 Instead of the stiff, thick and plastic-like feeling that was once faux fur, it has been replaced with luxurious, ultra-soft and fluffy fabric blends in order to give wearers the closest copy of the real thing.
 These new materials are what have been driving the faux fur trend and as time passes, the quality will keep on increasing.